DE9MPO1/ansible-up-and-running2/README.md

 Hands-on from the book 'Ansible: Up and Running'
 ================================================

-Repo built whilst reading tutorials in the book [Ansible: up and Running](http://shop.oreilly.com/product/0636920035626.do), Lorin Hochstein, O'Reilly 2014.
+Repo built whilst reading tutorials in the book [Ansible: Up and Running](http://shop.oreilly.com/product/0636920035626.do), Lorin Hochstein, O'Reilly 2014.

 Source code for the book: https://github.com/lorin/ansiblebook.git